Vestiaire Collective raises $64.2 million for its second-hand fashion platform – TechCrunch

 Vestiaire Collective just closed another big round of funding in the middle of an economic crisis — the round closed in early April.
 The startup raised $64.2 million (€59 million) and the company has raised more than $240 million over the year, according to Crunchbase.
 Vestiaire Collective operates a marketplace of pre-owned fashion items.
 Users can both sell and buy clothes and accessories on the platform.

-There’s a huge list of investors in today’s round — Korelya Capital, Fidelity International-managed funds, Vaultier7, Cuit Invest and existing investors Eurazeo (Eurazeo Growth and Idinvest Venture funds), Bpifrance, Vitruvian Partners, Condé Nast, Luxury Tech Fund and Vestiaire Collective CEO Matt Bittner are all participating.
+There’s a huge list of investors in today’s round — Korelya Capital, Fidelity International-managed funds, Vaultier7, Cuit Invest and existing investors Eurazeo (Eurazeo Growth and Idinvest Venture funds), Bpifrance, Vitruvian Partners, Condé Nast, Luxury Tech Fund and Vestiaire Collective CEO Max Bittner are all participating.

 With 9 million members across 90 countries, Vestiaire Collective has become a huge marketplace.
 And it makes sense that an e-commerce website focused on pre-owned items is working well.
 There has been a ton of backlash against fast fashion over the past few years.